California Fashion Act

 Due diligence requirements include integrating responsible business conduct into company policies and management systems, as well as identifying and mitigating areas of significant risk for societal and ecological harm.
 By January 1, 2028, fashion brands would also be required to ensure significant tier 2 dyeing, finishing, printing, and garment washing suppliers annually report wastewater chemical concentrations and water usage in the due diligence report.

-• The law would apply to brands that do business in California with a total annual revenue over $1 billion.
+• The law would apply to brands selling in California with over $100 million in revenue.
 It would not apply to retailers that sell used fashion goods or multibrand retailers, unless the total annual gross receipts of all of the private labels under the retailer exceeds $100 million.
 Violations could lead to penalties of up to 2% of their annual revenue, which would go towards environmental remediation projects for injured communities.

 Next